INDEPENDENT LIVING COACH

 Independent Living Coach needed at Christian children’s home in Black Mountain, NC.
 Independent living coaches work to provide support to young adults pursuing work, education, and the attainment of life skills.
 ILCs work a nine-day, alternate-week shift.
 They teach residents independent living skills and support educational goals.
 Full-time, on-campus housing is provided.
 Flexibility, patience, and a desire to change lives for the better a must.
 The successful candidate will work well as part of a team, while also being able to think independently while working in a fast-paced, high energy environment.

-Must meet Social Work II criteria—bachelor’s degree in social work; bachelor’s degree in a human services field and one year of directly related experience; bachelor’s degree and two years directly related experience; or an equivalent combination of education and experience.
+Preferred to meet Social Work II criteria—bachelor’s degree in social work; bachelor’s degree in a human services field and one year of directly related experience; bachelor’s degree and two years directly related experience; or an equivalent combination of education and experience.
 Case management experience as well as experience in working with young adults is strongly preferred.
 MUST include a cover letter telling us why you would be a great fit for our ministry working to change children’s lives for the better.

 TRANSITIONAL LIVING COACH